Organica-Img Solid Waste Management

 • Combustion –This is a common burning process where organic material is combusted in the presence of oxygen to use as an energy source for heat generation.
 Around 97% of the world’s bioenergy production is achieved through this solid waste management strategy.

 • Incineration– Incineration is a combustion process inside a furnace under controlled conditions.
-The furnace is constructed using bricks that can sustain high combustion temperature and the walls are insulated to avoid heat loss from the furnace.
+The furnace is constructed using bricks that can sustain high combustion temperature, and the walls are insulated to avoid heat loss from the furnace.
 The Heat generated in the system can be used as a source of energy to generate steam using boilers.
 Electricity generation can also be achieved if a turbine is installed at the plant.

-Recycle: Solid Waste Strategies to curb the burden on our finite natural resources
+Recycle: Solid Waste Strategies to Curb the Burden on Our Finite Natural Resources

-Recycling is the process of converting waste into objects of renewed value to prevent waste of materials, reduce wasteful consumption of virgin raw materials, energy, pollution by decreasing the need for disposal of waste that is not degradable.
-Recycling is intrinsic to waste reduction today.
-It has numerous economic as well as environmental benefits as well.
+Recycling is the process of converting waste into objects of renewed value to prevent waste of materials and reduce wasteful consumption of virgin raw materials, energy, and pollution by decreasing the need for disposal of waste that is not degradable.

-A sustainable solid waste management strategy would require participation from every section of society.
+In conclusion, A sustainable solid waste management strategy would require participation from every section of society.
 Policies and legislation made by the government should be based on the environmental, financial, and social implications.

 Collaborative tie-ups with private companies and assigning them to a specific role can improve the functioning of the system.

-Also, the role of citizens in this process plays a huge impact like the segregation of waste, disposal of waste, and implying to the approach of for reduction, reusing, and opting for more of recycled waste wherever possible.
-We have one planet, one choice, one chance.
+Also, the role of citizens in this process plays a huge impact on the segregation of waste, disposal of waste, and implying the approach of reduction, reusing, and opting for more recycled waste wherever possible.